Avereniect/AVEL/README.md

 AVEL is a header-only library so it's facilities will be accessed by including the appropriate headers offers various headers in the `include/avel/` directory.
-As an alternative, all of these headers may be included by including the `avel/Avel.hpp` header instead.
+As an convenience, all of these headers may be included by including the `avel/Avel.hpp` header.

-For each feature you wish to use, you must first pass the appropriate flags to your compiler.
+For each CPU feature set you wish to use, you must first pass the appropriate flags to your compiler.
 * See [GCC's x86 flags](https://gcc.gnu.org/onlinedocs/gcc/x86-Options.html)
   and [GCC's ARM flags](https://gcc.gnu.org/onlinedocs/gcc/ARM-Options.html)
   * The relevant flags should also work if targeting Clang or ICPX